 Whistleblowing is a term used to describe circumstances where a worker seeks to expose malpractice or wrongdoing within their organisation or place of work.
-The press is often littered with stories of individuals who are said to have ‘blown the whistle’ in relation to matters of fraud, national security or health and safety.

 What should I do if I am thinking of blowing the whistle?

 Speak to your NEU rep or local officer first before taking any action.
 Always seek to ensure that you are fully aware of the consequences of blowing the whistle.
 In certain circumstances, e.g., child protection and fraud, you may have a moral and a contractual duty to expose wrongdoing.
 This can be very stressful so seek professional support from the union.